anisayari/Monopoly-IA-matchup/README.md

 - Analyze AI decision-making in simulated economic situations
 - Measure LLM performance in a rule-based environment

+## 🤖 AI System Overview

+The AI system consists of three main components:

+1. **GameEventListener**: Monitors real game events and detects when AI decisions are needed
+2. **AIGameManager**: Central orchestrator that syncs game state and requests AI decisions
+3. **ActionExecutor**: Executes AI decisions using OmniParser for UI interaction

+The system supports multiple AI players simultaneously and can use different OpenAI models (GPT-4, GPT-3.5, etc.)

 ## 🏗️ Architecture

 ```